Access your Pro+ Content below.

-This article is part of the September 2010, Vol. 1 No. 3 issue of How much should you rely on managed services sales?
+This article is part of the Channel Strategies issue of September 2010, Vol. 1 No. 3

 Solution providers can boost profit margins and maximize their customers' investments by taking advantage of the subsidiary product sales and services included with VDI solutions.

 The popular single-instance storage feature is not included in Exchange 2010.
 Its absence will affect your customers' capacity planning efforts as they migrate to Exchange 2010.